 For child support debts, up to 50% of your disposable income earnings may be garnished if you are supporting a dependant other than the one involved in the garnishment.
 If you are not supporting a spouse or child, 60% of your disposable earnings can be garnished.

 For defaulted student loans, creditors such as the Department of Education can garnish up to 15% of your disposable income, but not more than 30 times the minimum wage.

 For unpaid taxes, the federal government can deduct taxes from your wages without a court order based on the number of dependents you have and your deduction rate.
 In some cases, state and local governments may also be able to garnish wages for unpaid taxes.

-If you can prove you’re the head of household, meaning your income supports people such as children, spouses, or relatives, you can fill out an affidavit that allows creditors to take only 10 percent of your wages.
+If you can prove you’re the head of household, meaning your income supports people such as children, spouses, or relatives, you can fill out an affidavit that allows creditors to take only 10 percent of your wages as a wage garnishment exemption in Missouri.
 Otherwise, a creditor can take up to 25 percent of your wages.

 Filing for bankruptcy can help stop wage garnishment in many cases and help erase debt at the same time.
 Filing for bankruptcy will put an automatic stay in place, which will prohibit most creditors from collecting debts and seeking wage garnishment.
 Following bankruptcy, creditors cannot garnish discharged debts such as credit card balances, personal loans, and medical bills, but they may resume garnishment on nondischargeable debts.

 Related Post: How to Prevent Wage Garnishment With a Bankruptcy Lawyer